mad-genius/mg-breakpoint/readme.md

 This would both modify `bigDesktop` and add `yuge`—and keep the other defaults intact.

 But maybe you have your own breakpoints and you want to scrap the defaults.
-In that case, pass true as the second argument:
+In that case, you can override MG Breakpoint's options.

+### Options

+You can set two options:

+**removeDefaultBreakpoints**: determines whether to use only the breakpoints you specify, removing the default breakpoints.
+Defaults to `false`.

+**updateBodyClass**: determines whether to apply a class to the body representing the current breakpoint.
+Defaults to `true`.

 ```js
 var breakpoints = new MGBreakpoint({